 The events deliver essential updates and are one of the key benefits in obtaining knowledge regarding the civil construction industry.
-They are also a fantastic networking opportunity, encouraging members to form working relationships with one another.
+They are also a fantastic networking opportunity, encouraging industry representative and members to form working relationships with one another.
 To really get your name out there, CCF QLD events are the perfect means of advertising your company to associated parties of the same industry, in an organised social environment.

 CCF QLD members receive exclusive member prices on all events held throughout the year.
 With events being a major benefit for members, the discounts offered are to encourage participation by contractors and associates alike.
 As the events are an extremely effective way to receive updates and industry specific information, with the added bonus of unlimited networking opportunities, CCF QLD aim to make them as accessible to members as possible.

 The CCF Earth Awards are the most prestigious awards in civil infrastructure which includes roads, bridges, railways, marine structures and utilities that are the economic veins and arteries linking the Australian community.
 The CCF Earth Awards have the specific aim of recognising outstanding work in construction and environmental excellence which reflects development and use of the best technologies and practices by Australian civil contractors.
 Each Branch of the CCF conducts State/Territory Earth Awards, with Branch winners progressing to the National Earth Awards.

 The Earth Awards are designed to highlight excellence in the following areas:

 - Project and construction management